Lingxi-Li/lock_free/doc/readme.md

 - Constructors/destructors are not thread-safe.
   The destructing thread should be the last and only referencing thread.
-- All components reside in namespace `lf` which is omitted in this Reference for brevity.
 - Components in header, say `lf/foo/bar.hpp`, reside in namespace `lf::foo`.
+  The top-level namespace `lf` is omitted in this Reference for brevity.
 - Concerning exception safety, assumes that move and swap operations do not throw.